slo1958/sl-xj-lib-data/documentation/Using examples.md

 ![Alt text](assets/Example_027.png?raw=true "")

-The list on the list contains the name of all the tables.
+The listbox on the left contains the name of all the tables.

 The listbox in the middle shows the content of the selected table.
 Since we need strings, numbers are formatted either using the default format provided by the library or custom format defined by your application.
 The column headers contain the display name of the selected column.
 This is a DesktopListboxForTable, which can be used independently.

 The listbox on the left shows the metadata of the column under the mouse.
 At least, the metadata contains the name of the column, the title or display name of the column and the type of the column.
 Most transformations on a column will add information to the metadata.
 This is done automatically by the library.

-## Using the UI elements used in the examples
+## Using the UI elements from the examples in your application

 The following assets defined in “Lib-data-ui-support” are used to build this window and can be used in an application:

-- The window wnd_table_viewer
+- The window wnd\_table\_viewer
 - The container control ccDataPool_Viewer used display the tables in a data pool.
 - The Listbox DesktopListForTable used to display the data in a table

 Each example method returns an array of clDataTable.

-### Simple example method
+### Simple method from the examples

+The code is available in example_000.

 ```xojo